 In my efforts to explore the history of The Met, the intentions of The Met, and also to honor what was realized in actuality, I decided to program an afternoon of music and poetry that highlights what I love about Harlem’s rich history.
 The program begins with a celebration of Harlem during its Renaissance.

 The Harlem Renaissance was something extraordinary.
 With Black Americans coming to New York in order to escape the torments of Jim Crow, an influx of creative spirits congregated.
 The vast amount of cultural influence that emanated from 125th Street and the surrounding blocks had yet to be experienced in America.
-Today we still feel how the cultural pulse of the Harlem Renaissance inspired and developed all artistic expressions.
+Today we still feel how the cultural pulse of the Harlem Renaissance-inspired and developed all artistic expressions.

 From the start of Hughes’s career through to our time, composers in all disciplines of music have been widely drawn to set his words.
-Known as the “Poet Laureate of Harlem,” Langston Hughes also wanted to be a songwriter.
+Known as the “Poet Laureate of Harlem,” Hughes also wanted to be a songwriter.
 Whether working on poetry, prose, or a libretto for an opera with Kurt Weill, his lyrical voice seemed to guide his writing.
-From an early age, he knew he wanted to write, and he seemed to view his art in the context of social consciousness, taking on the responsibility of sharing the Harlem Renaissance experience—the Black American experience with the rest of the world.
+From an early age, he knew he wanted to write, and he seemed to view his art in the context of social consciousness, taking on the responsibility of sharing the Harlem Renaissance experience—the Black American experience— with the rest of the world.

-I was surprised to find that a majority of the settings of Hughes’s poetry composed for the classically-trained voice to which I was most drawn were written by living white men.
+I was surprised to find that a majority of the settings of Hughes’s poetry composed for the classically-trained voice to which I had access and was most drawn were written by living white men.
 The fact that many were white men is explicable in itself, since traditionally most composers given the chance to study classical composition techniques are from that particular demographic.
 But the fact that these composers were all living is what’s more significant.
 Hughes, “the people’s poet,” sought to re-educate both audience and artist, so presumably if a person were sensitive enough, they could find a way to tap into Hughes’ writing and illuminate it through music.

 Although much of Hughes’ work was culturally focused, many of the readings and musical settings on this program have to do with the celebrations, perceptions, losses, struggles, and wonder of the human experience, and in particular, the unique New York experience.